In our daily meditations, we have been meditating on the events that took place before the crucifixion of Christ:

 Pilate said, "‘Where do you come from?' he asked Jesus, but Jesus gave him no answer.
 10‘Do you refuse to speak to me?’
 Pilate said.
 ‘Don’t you realize I have power either to free you or to crucify you?’
 11Jesus answered, ‘You would have no power over me if it were not given to you from above’” (John 19:9-11).

 The enemy might think he is in control, but only because God has given him enough rope with which to hang himself.
-God was totally in control of all the drama happening, and He is today, too.
+God was totally in control of all the drama that happened, and He is today, too.
 Only at the right time would Christ be crucified, not in Satan's timing but in God's perfect planning, i.e., at the very moment the sacrificial lambs were being slaughtered for Passover in the temple.

 For example, three years earlier, when Christ’s mother told Him of the embarrassing situation of no wine left at a wedding they were attending, He said to His mother, “Woman, why do you involve me?
 My hour has not yet come” (John 2:4).
-There was a certain time ahead for Him, not a chronological hour, but an opportune time when He would greatly glorify the Father by paying the sin debt of all who trust Him.
+There was a certain time ahead for Him, not a chronological hour, but an opportune time when He would greatly glorify the Father by paying the sin debt for all who trust Him.
 Only when the time was near would Jesus say, “The hour has come for the Son of Man to be glorified” (John 12:23).
 When Jesus was arrested in the Garden of Gethsemane, He told His captors, “Every day I was with you in the temple courts, and you did not lay a hand on me.
 But this is your hour—when darkness reigns” (Luke 22:53).

 Taken from the series on the Gospel of Luke.
 Click on study 58.
 The Betrayal of Jesus.